jayelinjiaqi/aiap20-jaye-lin-jiaqi-945I/README.md

 The pipeline is automatically triggered whenever changes are pushed to the repository.

-Alternatively, the workflow can also be triggered manually:
+Alternatively, the workflow can also be triggered manually by:

-    Go to the Actions tab on GitHub.
+    Going to the Actions tab on GitHub.

     Select "AIAP Assessment 2" from the list.